-futhark opencl translates a Futhark program to C code invoking OpenCL kernels, and either compiles that C code with gcc(1) to an executable binary program, or produces a .h and .c file that can be linked with other code.
-The standard Futhark optimisation pipeline is used, and GCC is invoked with -0, -lm, and -std=c99.
-The resulting program will otherwise behave exactly as one compiled with futhark c.
+futhark opencl translates a Futhark program to C code invoking OpenCL kernels, and either compiles that C code with a C compiler to an executable binary program, or produces a .h and .c file that can be linked with other code.
+The standard Futhark optimisation pipeline is used.

-futhark opencl uses -lopencl to link (-framework Opencl on macOS).
+futhark opencl uses -lOpenCL to link (-framework OpenCL on macOS).
 If using --library, you will need to do the same when linking the final binary.